 When you mention Ascot the first thing that comes to any horse racing fan’s mind is the leading Flat racing meeting, Royal Ascot.
 The racecourse at Ascot is multi-faceted though and also plays host to a number of top class National Hunt races.

 The Ascot Silver Cup is one such race.
-It’s a Listed handicap steeplechase which is run over a distance of about 3 miles (2 miles 7 furlongs and 180 yards, if you’re counting) and takes in 20 fences around Ascot’s Hunt course.
+It’s a Premier handicap steeplechase which is run over a distance of about 3 miles (2 miles 7 furlongs and 180 yards, if you’re counting) and takes in 20 fences around Ascot’s Hunt course.

 It’s the Hunt course that should be the first port of call for any punter looking for a winning Silver Cup bet.
 The right handed course is a particularly challenging one for many horses who struggle with its galloping nature combined with very testing fences.
 Navigating those fences at the sort of speeds horses tend to go round Ascot, even in a 3 mile contest, requires excellent jumping ability and it’s that which tends to set successful horses apart from the rest in the Silver Cup.

 A lot of rain in the days leading up to the race will suit horses who prefer softer ground but a cold, dry spell could well make things firmer than is comfortable for many National Hunt horses.